-It’s not unheard of that some folks who can’t get BT Infinity do, in fact, have a Virgin Media cable running past their house.
+Some folks who can’t get BT Infinity may have a Virgin Media cable running past their house.
 If fibre broadband is what you’re after and you can’t get BT Infinity, do consider Virgin Media’s fibre broadband offering instead.

 Virgin Media’s fibre broadband speeds start at 50Mbps and go all the way up to 200Mbps – nearly three times faster than BT Infinity’s fastest speed.
 No one really needs broadband that fast, but if it’s a luxury you can afford, then why not?
 If you want to find out if you can get BT Infinity, Virgin Media broadband or any other broadband provider where you live, enter your postcode at the top of this page.